On the robustness of modeling grounded word learning through a child's egocentric input: Results

 Results for these evaluations are shown in Figure~\ref{fig:manual_filtered_labeled_saycam_accuracy}.
-At the highest level, we find that all model configurations and dataset splits, when evaluated on their corresponding evaluation split, achieves a classification accuracy higher than random chance (25\%).
+At the highest level, we find that all model configurations and dataset splits, when evaluated on their corresponding evaluation split, achieve a classification accuracy higher than random chance (25\%).
 Overall, these results show that word-referent mappings are robustly learnable with the use of multimodal neural networks, not just in the case of one child's dataset \citep{vong2024grounded}, but instead across multiple independent children's datasets and across a variety of different model configurations.
 Looking more closely at the performance across dataset splits, we still see some qualitative differences in performance.
 Models trained on data from baby S and baby Y achieve higher levels of accuracy (at 51\% and 49\% respectively), while the best model configuration for baby A only achieves 43\% accuracy.
-Similar to the previous set of results in comparing model variants on baby S's dataset splits, here we also find that no specific model configuration achieves superior classification performance, but instead performance is generally in the same range for each split.
-Overall, these findings provide strong evidence that multimodal neural network based approaches can be used to acquire word-referent mappings, both for a larger set of categories than previously explored, and across models trained from different children's datasets.
+Furthermore, and consistent with the previous set of results in comparing model variants, here we also find that no specific model configuration achieves superior classification performance.